snakedye/kile/README.md

 All the fields except the first are escapable i.e you need to say which tag you want to declare or edit but can ommit to put something in all the other fields.

-`set-tag 4::hh` or `set-tag all:::Chromium` are also valid commands.
+Which means `set-tag 4::hh` or `set-tag all:::Chromium` are also valid commands.

 ### `clear-tag all`